bthompSSM/github-guide/docs/git-basics/basic-git-workflow.md

 ## Merging a pull request

 Once you have received feedback and approved the pull request, you can merge it into the main branch.
+If you haven't already, read the [guidelines for merging pull requests](./pr-merging-guidelines.md).